 Anyone who pays an energy bill can take part.
 As well as homeowners this includes tenants and customers on pre-payment meters.

-You can register for both electricity and gas or just for one or the other.
-The decision is entirely yours.
+You can register for electricity and gas or just for one or the other.
+The choice is yours.

 Small and medium-sized businesses can also register through the bespoke business bureau service and we encourage them to do so.